-8.4 If you have concerns about a child (as opposed to believing a child is suffering, or likely to suffer, from harm or is in immediate danger)
+8.4 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)

-Figure 1 below illustrates the procedure to follow if you have any concerns about a child's welfare.
+Figure 1 (after 8.8) illustrates the procedure to follow if you have any concerns about a child's welfare.
 Where possible, speak to the DSL first to agree a course of action.